 The Complete Works of Kate Chopin.
 Edited by Per Seyersted.
 Baton Rouge: Louisiana State University Press, 1969, 2006.

 Kate Chopin’s Private Papers.
 Edited by Emily Toth, Per Seyersted, and Cheyenne Bonnell.
 Bloomington: Indiana University Press, 1998.

 Bayou Folk and A Night in Acadie.
 Edited by Bernard Koloski.
 New York: Penguin, 1999.

 A Vocation and a Voice.
 Edited by Emily Toth.
 New York: Penguin, 1991.

 Kate Chopin: Complete Novels and Stories.
 Edited by Sandra Gilbert.
 New York: Library of America, 2002.

-Articles and book chapters about specific Kate Chopin short stories (you can find recent publications about some of Kate Chopin’s more widely discussed stories by clicking on a story at the top left of this page)
+You can find recent publications about some of Kate Chopin’s more widely discussed stories by clicking on a story at the top of this page.